-These functions can be called with literal strings or array of strings and vectorize according to section 12.4.6.
+These functions can be called with literal strings or arrays of literal strings and vectorize according to section 12.4.6.
+The empty literal string is only allowed when constructing an empty array using fill.

 All of these convert-functions only use inheritance among user models, and not in the library that is used for the conversion - thus conversions of base classes will require multiple conversion calls; this ensures that the conversion is independent of the new library structure.
 The name of the class used as argument to convertElement and convertModifiers is similarly the old name of the class, i.e., the name before it is possibly converted by convertClass.